tomstryhn/ADObjectOwner/README.md

 ```

-By setting the Owner in an variable you will obtain a far better performance, since the UserPrincipal will not have to be generated on each Set-ADObjectOwner.
+By setting the Owner in an variable you will obtain a far better performance, since the UserPrincipal will not have to be generated for each `Set-ADObjectOwner` action.

 ## Functions